Discover the top 5 French incubators.

 Choose my address

-This term, which was absent from our vocabulary just a few years ago, has now become an essential part of our understanding of the main support mechanisms for companies, and start-ups in particular, in France.
+This term, which wasn't even in our vocabulary a few years ago, has become essential for explaining the main support systems for businesses, especially start-ups in France.

-They offer decisive advantages to the projects they decide to take under their wing, and in several forms: hosting the company on their premises, advice, help in the search for financing, development of strategic growth policies, implementation and monitoring of the project over several years.
+They offer key advantages to the projects they decide to take under their wing, in several forms: hosting the company on their premises, advice, help with finding funding, developing strategic growth policies, implementing and monitoring the project for several years.

-SeDomicilier has compiled a list of the best business incubators in France.
+SeDomicilier offers you its list of the best business incubators in France.
 Follow the guide!

 In 2018, France has more than 80 business incubators, half of which are located in the Paris region.